How to Write a Great Mother-of-the-Bride Speech for Your Daughter's Big Day

 Write down your thoughts and practice out loud.

-To help you organize your thoughts, Jesse Reing, wedding planner and founder of Events by Jesse in New York, New York, recommends writing down the main points you want to make during your mother of the bride speech.
+To help you organize your thoughts, Jesse Reing, wedding planner and founder of Events by Jesse in New York, New York, recommends writing down the main points you want to make during your mother-of-the-bride speech.
 "These can include feelings about the couple, childhood stories, anecdotes from when you first met your now-in-law, comments on the wedding itself, or well-wishes for the future," says Reing.
 "Having an outline of points to refer to will help fill in the gaps and create transitions, while also having a sense of preparedness in case nerves take over."

 It's also a good idea to practice your speech at least once before the wedding, especially if you don't have a lot of experience with public speaking.
 Read it to yourself out loud to get comfortable and familiarize yourself with what you want to say.